T-X: Concept and design

-Although the official novelization of Terminator 2 expanded the origin of the T-1000 and reveals it had onboard nanotechnology (and programmable memory) that was capable of scanning the molecular structure of anything the T-1000 touched, the T-X has a built-in supply of more advanced nanobots in its fingers, which it can inject into other machines (even a less-advanced android), giving it remote control.
+Although the official novelization of Terminator 2 expanded the origin of the T-1000 and reveals it had onboard nanotechnology (and programmable memory) that was capable of scanning the molecular structure of anything the T-1000 touched, the T-X has a built-in supply of more advanced nanobots in its fingers, which it can inject into other machines, giving it remote control.
 An onboard plasma reactor powers all of the T-X's systems.

 Loken had to gain over 15 pounds of muscle to portray the T-X. She was also trained by mime coach Thorsten Heinze, a long-time collaborator of famous mime Marcel Marceau, to develop a robotic style of moving.

 Film appearance

 The T-X is the main antagonist in the 2003 film Terminator 3: Rise of the Machines.

 It was sent back in time by Skynet to eliminate John Connor's future lieutenants and ensure that Skynet will rise without any interference.
 Among her targets is John's future wife, Kate Brewster, and her father, Robert, who is Skynet's primary creator.
 The T-X arrives outside of a store, kills a woman, steals her clothes, car, and identity.
-It then kills a police officer that pulls her over, and locates and terminates three of its targets.
+It then kills a police officer who pulls her over, and locates and terminates three of its targets.

 When it tracks down Kate Brewster in a veterinarian hospital, it locates John Connor and makes him its primary target.
-As it interrogates Kate, a T-101, which was sent to protect the T-X's targets, arrives and rescues John and Kate.
+As it interrogates Kate, a T-850, which was sent to protect the T-X's targets, arrives and rescues John and Kate.
 After a chase, the T-X kills Kate's fiancé and impersonates him.
 It almost succeeds in killing Kate, but John and the Terminator arrive and rescue her.
 The T-X chases them through a cemetery, but fails to kill them, with the Terminator destroying its plasma cannon with a missile launcher.
 Unbeknownst to the T-X, John Connor personally coins the machine as a "Terminatrix" based on it having a dominatrix figure.

 Proceeding with its secondary mission, the T-X infiltrates Cyber Research Systems and activates the division's weaponized machines, which kill most of the employees.
 The T-X succeeds in killing Robert Brewster and ensuring Skynet's rise.
-After a fight with the T-101, it pursues John and Kate to Crystal Peak, a military base.
-Just as it prepares to kill them, the T-101 arrives in a helicopter and crashes into the T-X. The T-X, with her endoskeleton broken in half and revealed, crawls and pursues John.
-The T-101 grabs it and puts his last hydrogen fuel cell into the mouth of the T-X, destroying both of them.
+After a fight with the T-850, it pursues John and Kate to Crystal Peak, a military base.
+Just as it prepares to kill them, the T-850 arrives in a helicopter and crashes into the T-X. The T-X, with her endoskeleton broken in half and revealed, crawls and pursues John.
+The T-850 grabs it and puts his last hydrogen fuel cell into the mouth of the T-X, destroying both androids in the process.
 Though it failed to kill John and Kate, the T-X succeeded in securing Skynet's rise.